Afro house: 2020s

 In 2023, Black Coffee was the first African DJ and record producer, to fill up Madison Square Garden in New York City.
 Supporting acts were inclusive of musicians such as singer Bucie, Monique Bingham, afro-house songster, Shoba (formerly Shota), South African vocalist Portia Monique, singer and songwriter Msaki and a 12 piece-orchestra.

 German music collective, Keinemusik was listed as number 1, in the top-selling afro house charts on Beatport.
-Mo Black Records founded by Italian Mimmo Falcone(MoBlack) in 2013, was listed as the number 1, best selling record label on Beatport.
+Moblack Records founded by Italian Mimmo Falcone(MoBlack) in 2013, was listed as the number 1, best selling record label on Beatport.

 Travis Scott and Drake joined Black Coffee at his live DJ, set performances.

 When the South African national rugby team, the Springboks returned to South Africa, after winning the 2023 Rugby World Cup in France, they engaged in a brief, jollification to afro house, global hit-single "Osama" by Grammy-award-winning musician, Zakes Bantwini featuring, Kasango.